 By now we have firm interest in a number of the lots and rightly we tend to spend a lot of time talking to buyers about the sale, the individual properties and answering any queries they may have, etc.

-It is very important that buyers know everything they can about a property prior to bidding.
-It could be that there is a problem with a boundary issue or a surveyor could identify a defect in the property, that is very relevant to a particular purchaser and we would also ask buyers to look at the legal documentation as well which is so relevant to any lot.
+1.Separate advice.
+Whether a prospective purchaser is a developer or private individual, they should always seek separate advice prior to any purchase and preferably obtain a survey on the property prior to coming to one of our auctions.
+It is important that buyers know everything they can about a property prior to bidding.
+For example, there could be a problem with a boundary or a surveyor could identify a defect in the property that is very relevant and we always ask buyers to look at the legal documentation as well, which is available on our website.

-2.Finance – Buyers are responsible for raising finance if they are not a cash buyer.
-Buyers should be aware that a contract is binding at the fall of the hammer and that they have to find 10% of the purchase price at the fall of the hammer.
-The balance is usually payable after 28 days.
+2.Finance.
+Buyers are responsible for raising finance if they are not a cash buyer.
+Buyers should be aware that the contract is binding at the fall of the hammer and that they have to pay 10% of the purchase price at the time of the sale.
+The balance is usually payable 28 days later.

-3.Reserve price – The reserve is set prior to the auction and is private.
+3.Reserve Price.
+The reserve price is set prior to the auction and is private.
 Any lot will not be sold at a figure below the reserve price.
 The guide price is issued at the outset to give an indication of the potential value on the day of the sale.

-4.What should I pay? – You need to form a view yourself or talk to your surveyor or advisor who will give you advice and carry out the necessary research.
+4.What should I pay?
+You need to form a view yourself about what you are prepared to pay, or talk to your surveyor or adviser who will give advice and carry out the necessary research.
 Our guide prices are an indication only of where a property might sell.
-The job of the auctioneer is to get the best possible price on the day and, of course, everything will depend upon the interest shown and what happens on the day.
+The job of the auctioneer is to maximise value and of course everything depends on the interest shown and what happens on the day.